Phase-dependent optical response properties in an optomechanical system by coherently driving the mechanical resonator: Phase-dependent optical response properties for the probe field

 \subsection{Numerical results}

-In this part, to verify the above phase-dependent spectral structure abtained analytically, we give numerical results including\ thermal decoherence by solving the master equation.
+In this part, to verify the above phase-dependent spectral structure abtained analytically, we give numerical results by solving the master equation.
 The quantum Langevin equations \eqref{linearLangevinRWA1} and \eqref{linearLangevinRWA2} correspond to an effective Hamiltonian

 with beam-splitter like interaction.
 Based on this Hamiltonian, we can get the quantum master equation